-Currently, all Scholars are required to participate in co-curricular activities and complete a minimum of nine (9) credit hours of coursework (core courses) and a field-based experience
+Currently, all Scholars are required to participate in co-curricular activities and complete a minimum of nine (9) credit hours of coursework (core courses), including a field-based course.

 - A one-credit seminar (UC 327), Thinking for Sustainability, to be taken in the first fall semester following acceptance into the program, offered Thursdays from 4:00-5:30 pm.

 - A one-credit seminar (UC 427), Leadership Development for Sustainability, to be taken in the second fall semester of program participation, offered Thursdays from 4:00-5:30 pm.

 - A four-credit Practicum Course (ENVIRON/RCIDIV 391), Sustainability and the Campus, offered winter semester only.
 See additional details about this course, including links to projects: Sustainability and the Campus

 - Election of a three-credit (or more) program-approved field-based sustainability course or an acceptable alternative, which may include an appropriate course within or outside of U-M, or an independent study experience.